maheshbabu22neeli/springboot-java-docker/README.md

 ### How to Run in Local
 ````$xslt

-Step 1: Create the Docker Images
+Step 1: Create the Docker Image
     $ docker build -f Dockerfile -t springboot-java-docker .

 Step 2 : Check whether the Docker Image Created or Not.
     $ docker images

-Step 3: Run Docker Image by specifying port (different or same)
+Step 3: Run Docker Image by specifying port (might be different or same, your wish)
     $ docker run -p 8085:8082 springboot-java-docker

 ````

 ### Get End_Point